nbostech/wavelabs-client-api/README.md

                       }
      $response = request.sign_up(sign_up_params, get_token_req[:token].value)

-   You will get the approprivate response from server.
-If you want to use this gem in your rails application I have created a sample application here https://github.com/nbostech/wavelabs-rails-client-api
+  You will get the approprivate response from server. we have created a sample application[here](https://github.com/nbostech/wavelabs-rails-client-api).

 ## Note
 continuous changes will be made based on Wavelabs Server API architecture.